Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Introduction

-The plan of this paper is as follows: in Sec. \ref{sec:model} the $n$-vector model is introduced, and in Secs \ref{sec:polygons} to \ref{sec:geodesicicosahedra} its ground state for different families of molecules is calculated.
+The plan of this paper is as follows: in Sec. \ref{sec:model} the $n$-vector model is introduced, and in Secs~\ref{sec:polygons} to \ref{sec:geodesicicosahedra} its MDGS for different families of molecules is calculated.
 Finally Sec. \ref{sec:conclusions} presents the conclusions.